david-a-parry/codingToGenomic/README.md

     ./CodingToGenomic -g TTN  -c 100 -s mouse

+Use quotes to specify a species name with more than word.

+    ./CodingToGenomic -c 100 -g sms-2 -s "Caenorhabditis elegans"

+To find the corresponding genomic coordinate for transcript ENST00000540563 CDS position 100:

+    ./CodingToGenomic -g ENST00000540563 -c 100

+or

+    ./CodingToGenomic -t ENST00000540563 -c 100

+If the Ensembl transcript ID is not in the typical "ENS..." format ensure you use the '-t' option to ensure it is interpreted as a transcript ID:

+    ./CodingToGenomic -c 100 -t F53H8.4

-You may also use other identifiers (e.g. CCDS, UniProt, Entrez Gene IDs, RefSeq) with the -g/--gene option to map to the relevant ensembl gene.
-However, with this feature **all transcripts of the gene will be assessed**, not just the relevant Ensembl transcript, so this feature **SHOULD BE USED WITH CARE**.
+You may also use other identifiers (CCDS, UniProt, Entrez Gene, RefSeq) with the -g/--gene option to map to the relevant ensembl gene.
+Other identifiers may also be usable as long as they are not in a format that could be interpretted as one of the supported identifiers and are supported by the Ensembl REST API, so feel free to test different identifiers with the -g/--gene option.

 ## Credit

 CodingToGenomic was written by David A. Parry (d.a.parry@leeds.ac.uk).
-It uses [Ensembl's Rest API](http://rest.ensembl.org/)
+It uses [Ensembl's REST API](http://rest.ensembl.org/)

 ## License